-The Board's risk management framework for Interest Rate Risk in the Banking Book ('IRRBB') has been enhanced over the last year to reflect the updated BCBS Principles and methods expected to be used by banks for measuring, managing, monitoring and controlling such risks.
+The Board's risk management framework for Interest Rate Risk in the Banking Book ('IRRBB') continues to evolve in line with updates in regulatory guidance on methods expected to be used by banks for controlling such risks.

 Day-to-day management of interest rate risk within Board approved limits is the responsibility of Treasury with control and oversight provided by ALCO which reports to the RCC.